Chanchal1603/I-am-rich/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
 It's having nothing much, it's just have a screen with a logo .
+You can try this by forking my repo and clone it and make the beautiful changes in your first flutter application.

 A few resources to get you started if this is your first Flutter project: